 We include licence types to examine how catch rates vary across licences with the annual licence covering all districts as a reference category.
+The type of licence anglers buy may influence the catch because it may reflect how often and where anglers fish.
 The annual district-only licence has a positive coefficient, meaning that catch with this licence is more prolific than the annual geographically-unrestricted licence.
+This suggests that anglers who only fish in one district have a deeper knowledge and experience of angling sites and that is reflected in higher catches.
+Anglers fishing across several districts (i.e. Annual, all districts licence) may have lower levels of local knowledge, which is reflected in lower catches.
 Anglers with a juvenile licence catch less than anglers with a standard licence.
 A juvenile licence is for anglers under 18 years old and they are therefore less expert than anglers fishing for many years.
-Licences with 1 or 21 day duration have considerably lower probability of catching fish, which most likely reflects lower effort compared to anglers with season long licences.
-In particular, anglers with a daily licence have a very large and negative coefficient.
+Licences with 1 or 21